mart-mihkel/ptperf/README.md

 ## Usage

+All experiments are runnable trough the `cli`

 ```bash
 uv run cli --help
 ```

 ## Tracking

-Experiment metrics are reported to `mlflow` and can be see by serving the ui
+Experiment metrics are reported to `mlflow` and can be seen by serving the ui

 ```bash
 uv run mlflow ui